Bkoech/laravel-ams/README.md

 This is a special role that is allowed to access _system_ tab.
 SuperAdmin can manage administrators, roles and modules. to create SuperAdmin, you need to alter _is_superadmin_ column in _admins_ table and set it to _true_.
 SuperAdmin is permited to access any action in every controller.

+__User registration__

+By default new users are registered with _Admin_ role.
+It's just a label, you can change it in _RoleSeeder_ class.

 ####Module instalation